admartin66/Castellini-Group-Docs/docs/source/rwilogistics/cash.rst

-Invoices from MercuryGate to GP
+Cash Receipts from GP to MercuryGate
 ================================

 .. warning::